harsha-ops/DevSecOps-Game/README.md

 # Work In Progress

-# DevSecOps Pipeline Implementation for Tic Tac Toe Game
+# Deploy a simple game using DevSecOps CI/CD Pipeline.

 ![Screenshot 2025-03-04 at 7 16 48 PM](https://github.com/user-attachments/assets/7ed79f9c-9144-4870-accd-500085a15592)